We are Salvia BioElectronics

 People with migraine deserve more than relief, they deserve to reclaim their life

-Salvia is driven by the belief that people with chronic migraine deserve the opportunity to reclaim their lives.
-Founded in 2017 and headquartered in Eindhoven, The Netherlands, Salvia is led by a team of industry veterans with extensive experience in medical devices and neuromodulation.
-Active in the United States, Europe and Australia, the company is advancing clinical development with the support of leading investors.
-Salvia is also exploring the potential of its technology for the treatment of cluster headache.
+Founded in 2017 in Europe’s tech capital Eindhoven, Salvia brings together skilled device makers and MedTech entrepreneurs with extensive experience in medical devices and neuromodulation.
+Active in the United States, Europe, and Australia, the company is advancing clinical development with the support of leading investors.
+Salvia is also exploring the potential of its innovative technology for the treatment of cluster headache.

 MySalvia Therapy